-The principal activity of the Company, being an intermediate holding company within the Kemble Water Holdings Limited group of companies ("the Group"), remains unchanged from the previous year.
-The Group's principal activity is the appointed supply of water and wastewater services to customers in the London, the Thames Valley and surrounding area, delivered through its wholly owned subsidiary Thames Water Utilities Limited ("TWUL") in accordance with TWUL's licence of appointment.
+The principal activity of the Company, to act as a financing company to its immediate parent company, Thames Water Utilities Limited ("TWUL"), the main trading subsidiary of the Kemble Water Holdings Limited ("KWH") group of companies ("the Group"), remains unchanged from the previous year.
+The Group's principal activity is the appointed supply of water and wastewater services to customers in London, the Thames Valley and surrounding area, delivered through TWUL in accordance with its licence of appointment.

-The Company is the immediate parent company of TWUL, and is also part of a securitisation group of companies ("the Securitisation Group").
-This arrangement comprises the Company and the following wholly owned direct and indirect subsidiaries:
+The major transactions of the Company constitute the raising of finance and subsequent lending of debt to TWUL, the Company's immediate parent company.
+The Company is also part of a securitisation group of companies ("the Securitisation Group").
+This arrangement comprises the Company and the following parent and its wholly owned direct and indirect subsidiary entities:

-- Thames Water Utilities Limited; - Thames Water Utilities Finance Limited; - Thames Water Utilities Cayman Finance Holdings Limited; and - Thames Water Utilities Cayman Finance Limited.
+- Thames Water Utilities Holdings Limited; - Thames Water Utilities Limited; - Thames Water Utilities Cayman Finance Limited (until 27 September 2018); and - Thames Water Utilities Cayman Finance Holdings Limited (until 27 September 2018).